CensoredUsername/dynasm-rs/doc/langref_riscv.md

 `lb  rb, [rb, offset32 & 0xFFF]`<br>and `lh`/`lw`/`ld`/`lbu`/`lhu`/`lwu`       | loads a value from `[pc + offset32]` into `rb`
 `sb  rd, [rb, offset32 & 0xFFF]`<br>and `sh`/`sw`/`sd`                         | stores `rd` to `[pc + offset32]`
 `flh rd, [rb, offset32 & 0xFFF]`<br>and `flw`/`fld`/`flq`                      | loads a floating point value from `[pc + offset32]` into `rd`
-`slh rd, [rb, offset32 & 0xFFF]`<br>and `slw`/`sld`/`slq`                      | stores floating point value `rd` to `[pc + offset32]`
+`slh rd, [rb, offset32 & 0xFFF]`<br>and `slw`/`sld`/`slq`                      | stores a floating point value `rd` to `[pc + offset32]`

 These instructions can also be used with dynamic offsets, in which case, dynasm-rs takes care of the masking automatically.
-But it should be noted, that the program counter in these instructions is the address of the `auipc` instruction.
+It should be noted, that the program counter referenced in the description of these instructions is the address of the `auipc` instruction.
 In the case of static offsets, this is not a problem.
-But when dynasm-rs labels are used as the offset, this is a problem as the offset will evaluate to different values in the `auipc` instruction and the subsequent load/store/`addi`/`jalr`.
+But when dynasm-rs labels are used as the offset, the offset will evaluate to different values in the `auipc` instruction and the subsequent load/store/`addi`/`jalr`.
 To remedy this, an offset equal to the spacing between these instructions needs to be added to the relocation in the subsequent instruction:

 ```rust
 ->our_target_label: